Orbital Pumping Incorporating Both Orbital Angular Momentum and Position

-Furthermore, orbital pumping is not limited to multilayer structures.
-Recalling that the spin motive force is a continuum version of spin pumping~\cite{zhang2009}, we anticipate the presence of an orbital motive force when a single-layer system exhibits an inhomogeneous crystal field.
+Furthermore, we argue that orbital pumping is not limited to multilayer structures and may be extended to {\it single-layer bulk materials}.
+Recalling that the spin motive force is a continuum version of spin pumping~\cite{zhang2009} and occurs in single-layer bulk materials, we anticipate the presence of an orbital motive force (continuum version of orbital pumping) when a single-layer system exhibits an inhomogeneous crystal field.
 Thus, the orbital motive force would encompass OAP contributions, which lack their spin counterparts.
 Notably, the physical properties of the orbital motive force would differ from those of the spin motive force due to the presence of orbital texture, a factor not accounted for in the theory of the spin motive force.
 The exploration of this topic remains a subject for future work.

 Lastly, our work sheds light on the transfer of angular momentum between electrons and phonons.
 Theoretical estimations~\cite{zhang2014,zhang2015,ren2021} and experimental measurements~\cite{zhu2018,holanda2018,sasaki2021} illustrate that PAM can have a considerable magnitude contrary to early assumptions and plays a nontrivial role in various phenomena such as magnetization relaxation~\cite{streib2018} and ultrafast demagnetization~\cite{dornes2019,tauchert2022}.
 Intriguingly, recent many-body treatment~\cite{mentink2019} shows that a complete picture of angular momentum transfer between electron and phonon subsystems requires OAM as a key ingredient since the electron-phonon coupling is independent of spin.
-The strain-induced orbital pumping weighs heavily on this connection of orbital and lattice and call for a wider viewpoint on PAM dynamics~\cite{hamada2020,yao2022,yao2023} assisted by the orbital degree of freedom~\cite{xiao2021}.
+The strain-induced orbital pumping weighs heavily on this connection of orbital and lattice and call for a wider viewpoint on PAM dynamics~\cite{hamada2020,yao2022,yao2023,juraschek2019,juraschek2020} assisted by the orbital degree of freedom~\cite{xiao2021}.

-{\it Note added.--} During the preparation of our manuscript, we became aware of a recent theoretical work on orbital pumping that focuses only on OAM pumping induced by magnetization dynamics~\cite{go2023orbital}.

 $^{**}$S.H. and H.-W.K. contributed equally to this work.